 - It’s important for your donors to feel connected.
 Make your communication frequent and genuine.

 Big data sounds scary.
 However, technology and data don’t have to alienate us; they can bring us closer together.
 Technology can help rally people around important ideas they care about, in ways that were previously not possible.

 For-profit organizations have been harnessing the power and versatility of big data for a while now.
 Now, the social sector is getting in on the action.

 However, many nonprofits struggle to utilize big data in effective ways.
 Data privacy concerns, lack of data sets, and a lack of knowledge on how to work with data are usually the main problems.

 The Internet of Things (the idea that one day all of our devices and items will be connected to the Internet) is very real.

 Forbes is reporting that 2018 will be a “massive” year for the Internet of Things, with mass adoption estimated within five to 10 years.

 The Internet of Things will mean a lot of data.
 And data can be used to increase personalization – vital not only in attracting first-time donors but also in retaining them.

 If you’re not working with data yet, get started.
-If you don’t have a CSM software program, look into your options.
+If you don’t have a CRM software, look into your options.
 With Donorbox, you’re able to obtain your donor data as csv and then auto-export your donor data to MailChimp and Salesforce NPSP.